 Exploring the Smoky Mountains With Limited Mobility: Scenic Drives & Accessible Spots

-The Great Smoky Mountains offer breathtaking scenery that everyone should have the opportunity to enjoy, regardless of mobility challenges.
+The Great Smoky Mountains offer stunning scenery that everyone should have the opportunity to enjoy, regardless of mobility challenges.

 Fortunately, there are several stunning drives and accessible locations that allow visitors with limited mobility to experience the natural beauty and rich history of the Smokies without extensive hiking.